 - Dogs may not be allowed at some beaches.
 Please check before you go.
 If you bring a pet to the beach, dispose of its waste properly (bring small plastic bags with you.)

-- You should avoid swimming if you feel ill or have open cuts or sores.
+- You should avoid swimming if you feel ill or have open cuts or sores or if you have a compromised immune system.
 If water contact can’t be avoided, cover your open cut or sore with waterproof bandages.

 - If they are available, use diaper-changing stations in restroom facilities, or change diapers away from the waters’ edge.